Its-Cryptic/Discord-Events-KubeJS/README.md

+Must install KubeJS and NetJS for the client
 # Discord-Events-KubeJS
 A set of scripts that allows you to synchronize your community server's discord events with your own in-game events!
 DO NOT USE ANY FILE INSIDE THE "updateGist" FOLDER INSIDE OF YOUR MODPACK, THIS HAS SENSITIVE DATA ON IT.